Building a Brand New Room: The NCEO's Inaugural Women's Summit

 IN-PERSON MEETING

-Are you interested in using an ESOP as an ownership structure and employee benefit but unsure where to start?
-Join us in Baltimore this October for our "Is an ESOP Right for you?" seminar, a one-and-a-half day event for business owners considering their succession planning options.
+Are you interested in using an ESOP as an exit plan or employee benefit but unsure where to start?
+Join us in Ohio this June for our "Is an ESOP Right for You?" seminar, a one-and-a-half day event for business owners considering their succession planning options.
 This seminar will cover financing, transaction structure, valuation issues, investing the 1042 rollover, and more, to equip you for employee ownership success.

 NEW SURVEY REPORT

-The NCEO's 2024 ESOP Executive and Director Compensation Survey report is now available.
-Thank you to all of our 553 respondents!
+The 2025 ESOP Executive and Board Compensation Survey report is now available.
+Thank you to all 559 survey respondents for making this survey possible!

 Become an NCEO member to access countless resources and benefits that help you navigate employee ownership.
 Whether you're considering a transition to employee ownership, administering an existing plan, or providing services in the field, NCEO membership connects you to essential resources and a vibrant community.